ubertidavide/fastbots/README.md

 ```

 ## TODO:
-1. Adding more documentation and stabilize the code
+1. Add more documentation.
-2. Add a cookiecutter example
+2. Stabilize the code.